 The pages or organize more or less in order from top to bottom, But remember all you need to do is be able to come to nine identify rectangle and tell if something is same or different and you can get started.
 These are skills sets the most five year olds have already acquired.

-If you don't have a password go to the long links under the paragraphs that say "entry" for more information & free instruction.
+If you don't have a password go to the long links under the paragraphs that say "entry" in the URL for more information & free instruction.

 Concepts.
 This page covers five basic concepts and other basics & fundamentals that comprise the methodology, such as "the three period lesson."

-Games and Activities This is the Series A manual Along with a few more links and videos.
+Games and Activities This page has the Series A manual PDF along with a few more links and videos.